SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Method

 where $d_i$ denotes predicted depth on a thermal image using a monocular depth estimation model~\cite{depth_anything_v2} and $\hat{d}_i$ is the rendered depth from the surface Gaussians using thermal camera parameters.
 This prior leverages the smoke-penetrating property of thermal imaging (Section~\ref{subsec:thermal}).
 Since thermal images are minimally affected by smoke, they provide reliable depth cues for the underlying surface geometry, helping to prevent surface Gaussians from being incorrectly positioned in smoke-occluded regions.

 \item {\it Mask alignment:} The alpha values of smoke Gaussians should be consistent with the masks from Stage 1:

-where $M_{\mathrm{pred}}$ and $M_{\mathrm{GT}}$ denote the pixel-wise accumulated alpha values of the rendered smoke Gaussians and segmentation masks, respectively.
+where $M_{\mathrm{pred}}$ and $M_{\mathrm{GT}}$ are the pixel-wise accumulated alpha values of the rendered smoke Gaussians and segmentation masks, respectively.
 This prior ensures spatial consistency between our reconstructed smoke volume and the observed smoke regions in input images.
-It helps constrain the optimization to place smoke Gaussians only in regions where smoke is present, and prevent them from appearing in smoke-free areas. \end{itemize}
+It helps constrain the optimization to place smoke Gaussians in only regions with smoke present, and prevent them from appearing in smoke-free ones. \end{itemize}

-The total optimization loss is a weighted sum of these physically-motivated priors plus a standard rendering loss for RGB and thermal images:
+The total optimization loss is a weighted sum of these physically-motivated priors and a standard rendering loss for RGB and thermal images:

 This formulation enables separation of scene geometry from smoke, while maintaining physical consistency across the RGB and thermal modalities.